 - Responsibility – All activities, classes, trips, tutoring and resources at Rariton Learning Cooperative are offered on a strictly voluntary basis and our teen members choose the opportunities that are most in line with their goals and interests.

-- Access to Tools – Rariton Learning Cooperative has a variety of resources and equipment that young people can use.
+- Access to Tools and Technology – Rariton Learning Cooperative has a variety of resources and equipment that young people can use.
 We have no rules restricting their use of tools or technology apart from obvious safety concerns.

-- Age Mixing – We work with young people ages 12-19.
+- Free Age Mixing – We work with young people ages 12-19.
 Inside of that structure, there are no distinctions or groupings.
 A class or activity might include a handful of young people of all ages.

-- Healthy Community – While everyone is free to pursue their own interests and path, this is done inside of a caring and welcoming community.
+- Community – While everyone is free to pursue their own interests and path, this is done inside of a caring and welcoming community.
 We meet as a group once a week to plan, reflect, and make decisions that affect the entire community.

 If any information about this resource is out of date, please let us know.